SiloCityLabs/Cuttlephone/README.md

  - Switch Joy-Con rails
  - Razer Junglecat rails

- # How to use
+ # How to phone case generator
-Check the website for premade .3MF model of supported phones.
 To create your own phone, install OpenSCAD, clone the repo or download the .ZIP, and run "case/phone_case.scad".
 Run "sh build.sh" to create all 3MF files.

+# How to run blog locally
+Install Ruby, gem, and bundle.
+Run `bundle update` and `bundle exec jekyll serve --incremental`.
+I couldn't get the Docker versions running on Windows, they wouldn't render the website, just show directory

 # Build logs